 I always enjoy visiting schools and working with teachers.
 Though it is often quite beneficial to collaborate in person, sometimes there are issues that create obstacles to this happening.
 Perhaps it isn’t possible to get the entire department together at once?
 Maybe funding is difficult when needing to hire substitute teachers for many teachers in the department?
 Or… there is our current pandemic that is not allowing for easy travel and in-person gatherings.

 These obstacles don’t mean that we need to push professional development aside.
-We can certainly continue working together remotely with a virtual workshop that includes videos and materials along with live check-in Zoom calls for clarification and Q&A.
+We can certainly continue working together remotely with a virtual workshop that includes videos and materials along with personalized Q&A follow-up videos to respond to questions and clarify information.

 How does a virtual workshop work?